zachagreenberg/Wine_Recommendations/README.md

 [Click Here for the App](https://share.streamlit.io/zachagreenberg/wine_recommendations/main/Streamlit/app.py)

+** Note the recommender works, however, I am currently having issues with the original layout not being saved.

 # Next Steps
 Some of the next steps I would like to take include:
 - Adding more wines to the roster